Bautista Agut sets up Dubai semi-final with Jaziri

 Jaziri recovered from losing the second set to pull away to reach his third semi-final on the Tour.

-“It’s a great feeling,” Tunisian Jaziri said.
-“I am playing the best tennis of my life.”
+“It’s a great feeling,” Tunisian Jaziri said.“I am playing the best tennis of my life.”

 Second seed Lucas Pouille battled back after losing the first set to Japan’s Yuichi Sugita to win 3-6 6-3 6-2.
 The Frenchman takes on the winner of the match between Filip Krajinovic and Evgeny Donskoy.